shortdark/num-of-posts/post-volume-stats/readme.txt

 of posts per year, month, day-of-the-month, day-of-the-week and hour.
 It works better the more posts you have, and if you use categories and tags.

+Please let me know if you like this plugin by leaving a review or contacting me http://www.shortdark.net/wordpress-plugin/

 Go to [Shortdark](http://www.shortdark.net) for more information.

 == Installation ==